lucasdlemos/order-driver-assignment-api/README.md

   ```
   curl http://localhost:9292/drivers/pairWithOrders
   ```

+The algorithm maps available drivers for each order, prioritizing the oldest.

 ### See the final mapping

-Now we ask the service to automatically map drivers and orders, let's see the result:
+Now we have asked the service to automatically map drivers and orders, let's see the result:

   ```
   curl http://localhost:9292/driver